FidalMathew/FidalMathew/README.md

 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m doing my B.Tech from Vellore Institute of Technology,Chennai.
+- 📚 I’m doing my B.Tech from Vellore Institute of Technology,Chennai.
-- 📚 I love doing web development and i'm exploring open source and backend development
+- 💻 I love doing web development and I'm exploring open source and backend development.
-- 💞️ I’m would love to participate in hackathons and make some great web apps
+- 💞️ I would love to participate in hackathons and make some great web apps.
-- 📫 How to reach me ...fidal15perfect@gmail.com
+- 📫 How to reach me ...fidal15perfect@gmail.com.

 ---